Gontier-Julien/Linux-YAOK/README.md

 Shhhh *place finger on the mouth*, people who use Arch Linux, also want to have a kernel that is not always bleading edge.

+I also recommend to take a small look at the [Wiki](https://github.com/Gontier-Julien/Linux-YAOK/wiki)

 # Repo

 Add this to the end of your `pacman.conf`: